 If you have temporary development needs that cannot be fulfilled by the devel QoS, please contact us at email@example.com.

 job, except that it can use between 1 and 10 nodes, and there is a limit of

 how many nodes

-devel jobs can use at the same time (currently 16).
+short jobs can use at the same time (currently 16), each user is

-higher priority than other jobs, in order to start as soon as possible.
+than other jobs, in order to start reasonably faster.

 optimist jobs must specify